Part of THROUGH OOZE and SLIME

 -----------------------------------------------------------------------------------------------------------------------------

-The mushroom at the end of the exhibition...
+at the end of the exhibition...

 During the exhibition in Zagreb mushrooms were growing from the Mycelium Motherboard, even though the circumstances were not that mushroom friendly in January with a dry heated exhibition space and closed windows.
 So these white buttons appeared with a bit of a delay, but that's how it goes working with other organisms that have their own needs and pace and do not always stick to my timetable.

-I had planned to prepare a mushroom soup with algae for everyone involved with the exhibition set-up in Zagreb, as a n interspecies exhibition closing ritual.
+I had planned to prepare a mushroom soup with kombu (algae) for everyone involved with the exhibition set-up in Zagreb, as a n interspecies exhibition closing ritual.
 Instead I transported some of the cultures back to Vienna where I could eat and share mushrooms for over 2 weeks.
 The others I donated to the Mushroom Museum in Zagreb where they freeze dried one of the cultures, that is now part of their mushroom collection and exhibition.

 -----------------------------------------------------------------------------------------------------------------------------